Berrones-Edwin/rick-and-morty/README.md

 # RickAndMorty

-Appliaction where you can see / search information of all characters of the serie Rick And Morty Aplicación donde se puede ver / buscar la información de todos los personajes de la serie Rick and Morty.
+Appliaction where you can see / search information of all characters of the serie Rick And Morty <br>
+Aplicación donde se puede ver / buscar la información de todos los personajes de la serie Rick and Morty.

 ## Technologies | Tecnologías